 - Though "Nobody Does It Better" is the name of the Theme Tune from The Spy Who Loved Me, it still drops the movie's title.
 But does it so classy: "I wasn't lookin' but somehow you found me, it tried to hide from your love light, but like heaven above me.
 The spy who loved me, is keepin' all my secrets safe tonight."

-- Film/SPECTRE — It showed up 53 years earlier in Dr. No, and has been title dropped in at least seven movies.
+- Spectre — It showed up 53 years earlier in Dr. No, and has been title dropped in at least seven movies.

 - The title characters of a famous French movie were introducing themselves to a girl.
-To make sure of their names, she asked, "Jim et Jules?"
+To make sure of their names, she asked, "Jim and Jules?"
 The response?
-"Non, Jules et Jim!"
+"No, Jules and Jim!"

 - In the 2001 indie film Jump Tomorrow, George uses the title words to talk a man out of suicide.
 Later, the man turns the words back at him when telling him to stay another night at the family of the girl he really loves, rather than go to the wedding he's been pressured into.

 - "Dr. Grant, my dear Dr. Sattler, welcome . . . to Jurassic Park!"